Skip to content

 Toon Boom Storyboard Pro

 Storyboarding and animatics.
 This software is a great place to 'be'.
 I love how it enables me to flow from storyboarding to animatic, scripts in tow, and hand-over to Harmony in one continuous, smooth workflow.
-A perpetual license means I 'own' my license for good.
-In the toolkit since 2022 (previously, Adobe Photoshop & Bridge)
+Perpetual license.
+In the toolkit since 2021 (previously, Adobe Photoshop & Bridge since 2002).

 Toon Boom Harmony Premium

 2D animation.
 This tool does things its own way, and I love the unique environment it provides.
 Organised, the deformations/rigging is fantastic, makes both cutout and paperless a dream.
-A perpetual license means I 'own' my license for good.
-In the toolkit since 2022 (previously, Adobe Animate/Flash since 2002)
+Perpetual license.
+In the toolkit since 2021 (previously, Adobe Animate/Flash since 2002).

 DaVinci Resolve

 2D animation compositing, promo reel vfx, video production, final animation composition, audio editing.
-In the toolkit since 2022 (previously: Adobe Premiere Pro, After Effects, Final Cut Pro since 2007)
+In the toolkit since 2021 (previously: Adobe Premiere Pro, After Effects, Final Cut Pro since 2007, iMovie since 2005)

 Handbrake